chef/automate/components/docs-chef-io/content/automate/ldap.md

 Chef Automate supports defining permissions for LDAP users and their groups.
 See [IAM members and policies]({{< ref "iam_v2_overview.md#members-and-policies" >}}).

+#### Default Session Timout {#ldap-default-session-timeout}

+The default session timeout for LDAP connection is 3minutes

 #### Connect

 Chef Automate first needs to establish a TCP connection to your LDAP service, secured by TLS.